Do you have a travel rewards credit card? If so, are you making the most of it?

 Do you have a preferred airline with lots of flights from your home airport?
 Or a favorite hotel chain?
 That’s a good place to start.

-My primary credit card is the American Express Delta SkyMiles Gold Card because Delta is the biggest airline at my home airport.
-It fits the way we already travel.
+For a long time, my primary credit card was the American Express Delta SkyMiles Gold Card because Delta is the biggest airline at our home airport.
+It fit the way we traveled.
 I have also used credit cards for Southwest Airlines, Hilton Hotels, and Disney.